 The “Commodity Sculpture” movement of the late 1980s took these same strategies and applied them to the arrangement of physical objects, an approach evident in the works of Haim Steinbach and in John M. Armleder’s “Furniture Sculptures.”
 Meanwhile, Louise Lawler and Allan McCollum—in both their solo and collaborative efforts—incorporated techniques of simulacra and mise en abyme into their practice.

-By displaying the works by typologies, the exhibition aims to highlight the strategies employed by members of the “Pictures Generation,” and to compare these approaches with those of younger Swiss artists.
+By displaying the works by typologies, the exhibition aimed to highlight the strategies employed by members of the “Pictures Generation,” and to compare these approaches with those of younger Swiss artists.